SS D. M. Clemson (1903): Design and construction

 She was built on the channel system, a longitudinal frame style introduced on the Great Lakes in the mid-1890s.
-It constituted several rows of flanged steel plates running the entire length of a vessel's bottom, deriving its name from the "channels" between the frames.
-This method provided vessels with additional strength, as well as preventing damage sustained in groundings from spreading to other areas of the hull, and increasing cargo capacity.
+It consisted of several rows of flanged steel plates running the entire length of a vessel's bottom, deriving its name from the "channels" between the frames.
+This method provided vessels with additional strength, as well as preventing damage sustained in groundings from spreading to other areas of the hull and increasing cargo capacity.
 In spite of rapid advances in shipbuilding technology, the hold of D. M. Clemson remained reminiscent of those found on wooden lake freighters.
-Between 1882 and 1904, the cargo holds of all iron and steel freighters contained stanchions, vertical columns designed to support their decks; and steel angles which were the equivalent of the knees used on wooden freighters.
-The stanchions within her hull, which supported her deck, were located 12 ft apart, at the spaces between D. M. Clemsons 25 hatches, which were 9 ft in depth.
+Between 1882 and 1904, the cargo holds of all iron and steel freighters contained stanchions, vertical columns designed to support their decks, and steel angles, which were the equivalent of the knees used on wooden freighters.
 (Note: It would not be until 1904 that the traditional construction methods were dispensed with in favour of steel arches and sloped side "hopper" tanks, in the freighter Augustus B. Wolvin.)
+D. M. Clemsons 25 hatches, which were longitudinally 9 ft in depth, were positioned 12 ft apart when measured from their centres.
 Her hull contained three watertight bulkheads.
 The cargo hold was divided into six separate compartments, the first of which was 1,600 LT in capacity; the second, third, fourth, and fifth were 1,100 LT, while the sixth was 1,300 LT.
 Her overall capacity was listed as 7,800 LT.
 (Note: Cargo hold figures taken from measurements of D. G. Kerr, D. M. Clemsons identical sister ship.)
-She was flush–decked, meaning she lacked a deckhouse astern, with her crew's accommodations located below decks.
+She was flush-decked, meaning she lacked a deckhouse astern, with her crew's accommodations located below decks.